 envCfg = coder.gpuEnvConfig('jetson'); envCfg.BasicCodegen = 1; envCfg.Quiet = 1; envCfg.HardwareObject = hwobj; coder.checkGpuInstall(envCfg);

-This webcam object captures RGB and 3-channel gray scale images.
+This camera object captures RGB and 3-channel grayscale images.

-imageDisplay function to create a display object.
-This is a system object that uses
+imageDisplay function.
+This object is a system object that uses

 imshow function to display the images in MATLAB.

-The Sobel edge detection algorithm is a popular yet simple edge detection algorithm.
-In this algorithm, a 2-D spatial gradient operation on a grayscale image is performed.
-This operation emphasizes the high spatial frequency regions which corresponds to edges.
+The Sobel edge detection algorithm is a 2-D spatial gradient operation on a grayscale image.
+This operation emphasizes the high spatial frequency regions pf the image that corresponds to edges.

-We will find horizontal gradient(h) and vertical gradient (v) of the input image with respective Sobel kernels.
+Find horizontal gradient(h) and vertical gradient (v) of the input image with respective Sobel kernels.
 These two Sobel kernels are orthogonal to each other.
-We will make sure our algorithm works on the test image before moving on to live data.
+Before processing live image data from the camera, test the algorithm on a sample image.

 kern = [1 2 1; 0 0 0; -1 -2 -1]; img = imread('peppers.png'); imagesc(img); h = conv2(img(:,:,2),kern,'same'); v = conv2(img(:,:,2),kern','same');